Arturszott/Gistcult/dev-diary.md

 ## Day 3
 Dear diary, I've been very disappointed about karma behaviour, so I had to get rid of it.
 Mocha does the job.
 I've finally have the setup that works.
 Today I've learned that there is a big difference between client_Id and clientId.
 I was knocking to nock but I've missed the right door.
 It seems that `nock.recorder.rec` is useful.
 I must be doing something wrong with redux actions, because it returns function that returns function that returns function that returns promise.
 It must be simpler.
 I feel sorry for all the people who are starting Redux withoit proper guidance.

+By finally integrating react-bootstrap I proceed to visualize some received data from github.
+It would be probably a good idea to split connecting the container from the page component afterwards to facilitate page component testing.
+I totally want to move authentication verification to some pre-route loading moment, but due to time capacity, rendering different components in one page must be enough.
+I should also definitely save the current access token.
+This page reloading is annoying.